Policy 5900 — Academic Unit Reviews

 • i. profiles of the academic staff: Each unit shall develop a uniform and brief CV format (1-2 pages) for academic staff, covering the previous 5 years, that presents their most significant achievements in teaching, research/creative activity, administrative service, and community service (e.g., university, local, regional, national, and international communities, including academic, professional, cultural, and social communities; see Appendix 1 of Policy 5900 for a CV template)

-• ii. enrollment statistics over the last 5 years (these data will be provided by the Office of the Provost and Vice-President, Academic and Research)
+• ii. enrolment statistics over the last 5 years (this data will be provided by the Office of the Provost and Vice-President, Academic and Research)

 • iv. discretionary and endowment spending: using information supplied by the Budget Officer, provide a table showing total discretionary (non-salary) budget for the last 5 years and categories in which it was spent; if there are departmental endowments add a 5 year summary of amounts available and spending history